38 Idioms About Missing Someone

 Other ways to say: Hurts deeply, painful to see

-12. Feel blue
+12. Feel Blue

-Meaning: To feel sad or down.
+Meaning: To feel sad or low, especially because of missing someone.

-Example Sentence:
+Example Sentences:

 • I’ve been feeling blue since my friend moved away.